 All services provided through this budget are mission critical.
 Custodial Services suffered cuts in 1987 and 1992 that amounted to 15.5 FTE or 21% of 1986 staffing levels.
 These positions have never been restored.
 As a result, currently no services are provided to research labs other than to empty trash bins placed in the hallways.
 Once-daily service to personal offices has been reduced to once per week; and services to departmental office suites have been reduced from daily to twice per week.
-According to the Association of Higher Education Facilities Officers' (APPA) Custodial Staffing Guidelines, cleanliness levels have dropped from Level 2 (Ordinary Tidiness) to Level 3 (Casual Inattention).
+According to the Association of Higher Education Facilities Officers' (APPA) Custodial Staffing Guidelines, cleanliness levels have dropped from Level 2 (Ordinary Tidiness) through Level 3 (Casual Inattention) to the beginnings of Level 4 (Moderate Dinginess).
+Such soil left on building surfaces abrades and increases wear on the materials and significantly shorten their life-cycles.
+This ultimately increases operating and maintenance costs for the facilities.

-Despite this downward trend in quality due to earlier budget cuts, the overall base increased due to: 1) a Group Pay Plan Exception (Rule 1829) for all Custodians issued in 1998; 2) significant increases in the cost of custodial supplies and equipment over the same time period; 3) a swap of old, low-cleaning-intensity space with low expectations for overall cleanliness, for new high-cleaning-intensity space with high expectations for overall cleanliness; and 4) a huge increase in campus building area (~10%).
+Despite this downward trend in quality due to earlier budget cuts, the overall base increased due to: 1) a Group Pay Plan Exception (Rule 1829) for all Custodians issued in 1998; 2) significant increases in the cost of custodial supplies and equipment over the same time period; 3) a swap of old, low-cleaning-intensity space with low expectations for overall cleanliness, for new high-cleaning-intensity space with high expectations for overall cleanliness; and 4) a significant increase in campus building area (~6%).
 The Pay Plan Exception alone, which was approved by OCHE, amounted to an average 16% increase in wages and benefits.
-Nevertheless, custodial salaries have already fallen behind the skyrocketing local labor market again and Custodial Services continues to have difficulty recruiting and retaining qualified workers.
-The combination of cutback level base staffing plus below market wage rates has made it nearly impossible to fulfill the department's mission.
-The addition of a minimum of 12 FTE phased in over a period of years, 1-3 FTE/year is essential, but to accomplish this would require a competitive wage also.
+Nevertheless, custodial salaries quickly fell behind the skyrocketing local labor market again and Custodial Services rapidly began to have difficulty recruiting and retaining qualified workers.
+For most of the nine years since the Pay Exception, ongoing position vacancies accumulated until the department was unable to field even half of the severely cut-back staffing levels on a daily basis.
+The combination of cutback level base staffing plus below market wage rates made it nearly impossible to fulfill the department's mission.
+During the summer of 2007, Custodial Services was successful in obtaining permission to internally fund a 25% entry wage increase (still below local markets) and is currently trying to fill the many vacancies to once again achieve decades old cut-back staffing levels.
+The addition of a minimum of 12 FTE phased in over a period of years, 1-3 FTE/year, is essential to achieve adequate staffing levels beyond the cut-back levels.
+To accomplish this would require a continuously competitive wage, implying the ability to adjust to local market forces as they change.
+The MUS pay plan's static pay brackets, changeable only by laborious and time-consuming statewide OCHE approval, makes it very difficult to adjust to local market pressures on a timely basis and is likely to soon result in a repeat of the same recruitment/retention difficulties experienced after the increase in 1998.

-D epartme ntal Base e Budget Overvie N Department Landscape & Grounds Maintenan ce Executive VP Adminis stration & Fi inance Index 4A7040 Program 07 Base Budgets 10-Year % 1997 1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 Change 474,422 563,258 686,081 610,876 633,755 691,577 758,320 757,961 790,288 802,965 799,431 68.51%
+D epartme ntal Base e Budget Overview N Department Landscape & Grounds Maintenan се Executive VP Adminis stration & Fi inance Index 4A7040 Program 07 Base Budgets 10-Year % 1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 2008 Change 563,258 686,081 610,876 633,755 691,577 758,320 757,961 790,288 802,965 799,431 903,919 60.48%